djplaner/garden/about.md

 ![A German Shepherd being scratched by a man with both laying on a green lawn](../../images/about/rex_and_david_optimised.jpg "Rex being spoiled")

-I am a self-confessed plant addict - the type of person that ducks out for a few things at the shop and comes back laden with a car boot full of different plants and none of the things I originally went out to get.
-The type of person who tries to sneakily unload the back of the car before their husband can offer the refrain 'More plants?!!!'.
-Yes, I am *that* person.

 ## My Services

-We offer a comprehensive range of services, from [general garden maintenance](/gardening/) to [full-scale design and 'builds'](/design/).
-While my services cover a diverse range (yes I even offer holiday care too!) they are all a reflection of who I am and what I believe are important in relation to gardening and landscaping.
+We offer a full spectrum of gardening services, from [general garden maintenance](/gardening/) to [full-scale design and 'builds'](/design/).
+Each service reflects my commitment to sustainability and exceptional customer care.
+Passionate about the planet and superior service, I strive to make every project eco-friendly and deliver outstanding customer satisfaction.

-I am passionate about the planet and just as passionate about the notion of superior service.
-Therefore, in every service I provide I'm always thinking of how I can make it more sustainable and eco-friendly.
-I also place the highest value on giving and receiving exceptional customer service.

 ## About Me

+I'm a self-confessed plant addict—the type who goes shopping for a few things and returns with a car full of plants, often sneaking them in to avoid the "More plants?!" comment from my husband.
+Yes, I am that person.

-Born and raised in regional, rural (and sometimes remote) Queensland, Australia I've always had a strong connection to the land.
-A common refrain of mine, even now in middle age (okay I'm being very generous to myself) is that 'I don't know what I want to be when I grow up'.
+Born and raised in rural Queensland, Australia, I've always had a strong connection to the land.
+My career has spanned various industries, from hospitality to civil and structural engineering.
+Now, I'm grateful to be doing what I love: creating and maintaining beautiful gardens while helping others enjoy their outdoor spaces.

-I've pursued careers in a range of different industries: hospitality (a fine dining waitress and barmaid), health and fitness (a personal fitness trainer), Information Technology (a programmer), academia (lecturer) and engineering (civil/structural).

-As a side 'hustle' to these careers I have, amongst other things, operated a small beef cattle property (yes, I see the irony) with my husband, broken in horses and even been a mystery shopper.
-More recently, my husband and I have been, and continue to be, involved in the ongoing task of renovating the homestead and grounds of [Duck Meadows](/projects/duck_meadows/).

-Currently, I'm very happy to say that I'm following (or perhaps indulging is more correct) my passion in plants.
-I am very grateful to be doing what I love - maintaining and building beautiful gardens - and helping others in the process.

 ![](../../images/about/me_wheelbarrow_optimised.jpg)

 ## My Clients

 I have been, and continue to be, very fortunate with the people I have worked for, and with, in my business.
-My clients range from busy professionals such as [Narelle](/projects/narelle/) <link here> to equally busy retirees such as Cherryl <see link here>.
-Some of my clients, like Narelle, are new to gardening.
-Others like Cherryl (pictured below with Perry helping), have had years of experience.
+My clients range from busy professionals such as [Narelle](/projects/narelle/) <link here> to equally busy retirees such as Cherryl (pictured below with Perry helping).
 However, regardless of whether they are 'newbies' or 'old hands' I am genuinely always learning from them - about plants, gardening and life!!

 ![](../../images/about/cherryl_and_perry_optimised.jpg)

-One thing my clients all have in common is a desire to have their garden looking their absolute best.
-Which is great, because it's what I want too.
-This is why I consider my relationship with my clients as a partnership.
-Sometimes this means taking a leading role and sometimes it means I'm in more of a supporting role.
-Regardless of how involved I am and what role I take I'm passionate about providing the best level of service and help that I can.

-In addition to residential services I also partner with both commercial and non-profit organisations.
-For example, I am proud to be a licensed sub-contractor for Feros Care <link here> a not-for-profit aged care and disability support provider.
+Our clients include:

+- Private residential clients
+- Non-profit organizations (e.g., NDIS clients)
+- Commercial and small businesses

 ## Locations/Services Areas
 For our on-site gardening services we proudly serve the following areas: